 A: We are expecting to ramp up the production in our third factory in India in the first quarter of 2023.

-Q: How long do you think it will take before the new factory will be fully utilized?
+Q: How long do you think it will take before the new factory will be fully utilised?
 Have you confirmed orders already?

 Q: How much will your capacity increase in India when you are up and running with your new factory?